 Getting Here and There

-The area is served by train in Albany, New York (1.5 hours away), providing easy and reliable access to New York City.
-The closest major international airport is also in Albany, but there are regional airports close by in Rutland, Vermont, and West Lebanon, New Hampshire with daily service to Boston and other major cities in the Northeast.
+The area is served by train in Albany, New York (1.5 hours away) and Rutland, Vermont (around 40 minutes away), providing easy and reliable access to New York City.
+The closest major international airport is also in Albany, but there are regional airports close by in Rutland, Vermont, and West Lebanon, New Hampshire with daily service to Boston and other major Northeast cities.